 One of the founders of the field of theoretical computer science, Richard M. Karp has exerted a powerful influence over a wide range of topics in the foundations of computing, from algorithms and complexity theory to computational biology.
 He has served as an advisor to over 70 graduate students, and has humbly shared his love of algorithms with thousands of undergraduates over the course of 45 years of teaching.

 Separately, we are delighted to announce the establishment of the Richard M. Karp Distinguished Lectures, a series of talks on campus by eminent computing theorists.
-The Institute will also be creating a permanent installation in Calvin Lab celebrating Dick’s lifelong contributions to the field of theoretical computer science.
-The installation will be unveiled, and the lecture series launched, in Fall 2019.
+The Institute has created a permanent installation in Calvin Lab celebrating Dick’s lifelong contributions to the field of theoretical computer science.
+The installation was unveiled, and the lecture series launched, in Fall 2019.